cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 <figcaption id="samaCap3">

-<b>Fig. 4:</b> Excerpt from Rosalba Carriera’s work diary, where she recorded client visits to her studio.
+<b>Fig. 4:</b> Excerpt from Rosalba Carriera’s work diary, where she recorded the visits of visits to her studio.
 The entry for 9 May 1724 notes a visit from a “M.r Felo inglese.”
-By searching the <i>Explorer</i> for that date and “Venice” (the location of Carriera’s studio), it was possible to quickly identify the individual as one Coulson Fellowes, a British Grand Tourist.
+By searching the <i>Explorer</i> for that date and “Venice” (the location of Carriera’s studio), it was possible to quickly identify the individual as Coulson Fellowes, a British Grand Tourist.
 The searchability of Grand Tour data enabled by the <i>Explorer</i> makes discoveries such as this much faster than before.
 Ashburnham 1781, 5, c.
 62r.
 </figcaption>

 </figure>